Nations threaten 'consequences' for Houthi attacks in Red Sea

 “The threat to navigational rights and freedoms in the Red Sea is a global challenge and necessitates a global response,” US ambassador and deputy permanent representative Chris Lu said.

-International Maritime Organisation chief Arsenio Dominquez told the global body that the Houthis were not limiting their attacks to ships connected to Israel.
+International Maritime Organisation chief Arsenio Dominguez told the global body that the Houthis were not limiting their attacks to ships connected to Israel.

 “Attacks against international shipping in the Red Sea area are not acceptable,” he declared.